Melissamij/nomade-dreamer-blog/_posts/2022-09-05-my-first-post.md

 ![](/uploads/jose-manuel-alonso-de-caso-4YGxHNX2r1Q-unsplash.jpg){: width="2210" height="3929"}

-<u>The most popular spots:</u>
+***The most popular spots:***

-* Nyhavn ( the colored houses), use to be the main harbor.
+Nyhavn ( the colored houses), use to be the main harbor.

-* Little Mermaid ( she is really little ) go walk around the Kastellet next to it.
+Little Mermaid ( she is really little ) go walk around the Kastellet next to it.

-* Christiana (the free city).
+Christiana (the free city).

-* Amelienborg (The Royal Palace).
+Amelienborg (The Royal Palace).

-* Tivoli ( oldest attraction park still in use) fee to enter and fee to do attractions.
+Tivoli ( oldest attraction park still in use) fee to enter and fee to do attractions.

-<u>Places to see on a sunny day:</u>
+***Places to see on a sunny day:***

-* Assistens Kirkeg&aring;rd ( cemetery) Sounds weird I know, but I never seen cemetry like that before.
+Assistens Kirkeg&aring;rd ( cemetery) Sounds weird I know, but I never seen cemetry like that before.
 In France they are all grey and concrete, here it's more like small park where life & death cohabit.&nbsp;

-* F&aelig;lledparken ( huge park in the city cool for a walk in nature)
+F&aelig;lledparken ( huge park in the city cool for a walk in nature)

-* Lacs ( in the middle of the city)
+Lacs ( in the middle of the city)

-* Rundetaarn ( view of the city)
+Rundetaarn ( view of the city)

-* Street Food Reffen (Open in Summer only)
+Street Food Reffen (Open in Summer only)

-* Copenhill
+Copenhill

-<u>Places to see on a rainy day ( or not):</u>
+***Places to see on a rainy day ( or not):***

-* Torvehallerne ( cover food market) also super cosy in summer.
+Torvehallerne ( cover food market) also super cosy in summer.

-* Glypotek Museum.
+Glypotek Museum.

-* Botanic Garden ( visit the palm tree house so nice when it's cold outside).
+Botanic Garden ( visit the palm tree house so nice when it's cold outside).

 #### Going out:
 {: .center}

-* K&oslash;dbyen ( Old Meat packing district now restaurants and bars to party)
+K&oslash;dbyen ( Old Meat packing district now restaurants and bars to party)

-* PS Bar
+PS Bar

-* Generator
+Generator

-* Boullebar ( petanque bar in the city)
+Boullebar ( petanque bar in the city)

 #### Where to eat ?
 {: .center}